wakatime/legacy-python-cli/README.rst

     ~/.wakatime.log

-Each plugin also has it's own log file:
+Each plugin also has its own log file:

 * **Atom** writes errors to the developer console (View -> Developer -> Toggle Developer Tools)
 * **Brackets** errors go to the developer console (Debug -> Show Developer Tools)